 There are four main types of leather, and leather furniture comes in a range of qualities:

-• Corrected grain and bonded leather: Bonded leather refers to leather with vinyl added to the underside for support and strength.
+- Corrected grain and bonded leather: Bonded leather has vinyl added to the underside for support and strength.
 The vinyl also gives the leather the appearance of full grain leather, but bonded leather is stiffer due to the extra layer.
-Corrected grain refers to leather that has been sanded or buffed to remove or reduce the appearance of imperfections.
+Corrected grain refers to leather sanded or buffed to remove or reduce the appearance of imperfections.
 And because the surface is buffed away, corrected grain leather does not develop a patina.

 The Cons of a Leather Sofa

-Leather sofas are super stylish and durable, but they're not suitable for everyone.
+Leather sofas are super stylish and durable but not suitable for everyone.
 We've outlined some drawbacks below to help you decide between leather vs. fabric sofas.

 Cost of Leather Sofa